ZuBB/portage3/README.md

 Installation
 -----------

-Currently AFAIK this tool is not available in any [Gentoo overlay](http://www.gentoo.org/proj/en/overlays/userguide.xml)

-Due to this most simple way to try it is to do a `git clone` operation
+Currently this tool does not follow FHS.
+Due to this most simple way to get it is to do a `git clone` operation
 <pre>
-git clone git://github.com/zvasyl/portage3.git /opt/portage-next
+git clone git@github.com:ZuBB/portage3.git [/path]
 </pre>

 Setup